 - The selection Committee will make its decision on your written proposal, your sample work, and an interview with you.
 If the committee determines that Media Arts Center San Diego will sponsor your project, you will be asked to sign a sponsorship agreement (samples are available).

 NOTE: Accepted projects will be able to use Media Arts Center San Diego as a fiscal agent on a case-by-case basis to particular funders.
 Media Arts Center San Diego reserves the right to refuse to act as fiscal agent to funders where an application would conflict with Media Arts Center San Diego’s own fund raising activities.

-- If you are Media Arts Center San Diego member working on a noncommercial film or video project, you may apply to Media Arts Center San Diego for a fiscal sponsorship of your project (non-members will be charged a $35 application fee).
+- If you are Media Arts Center San Diego member working on a noncommercial film or video project, you may apply to Media Arts Center San Diego for a fiscal sponsorship of your project.

-- Media Arts Center San Diego charges an administrative fee of five percent (5%) for any monies granted through it to sponsored projects.
+- Media Arts Center San Diego charges an administrative fee of eight percent (8%) for any monies granted through it to sponsored projects.
 Note: a higher % (up to 10%) will be taken out if the project uses MEDIA ARTS’ on line donation forms (i.e. this covers credit card fees, service fees, etc..).